rpairo/exoplanets/README.md

 | `HostStarAgeGyr`         | `hoststar_age`             | Age of the host star in billions of years (Gyr).                                               |
 | `ListsPlanetIsOn`        | `list`                     | A list of catalogs where the planet appears.                                                   |

-I have noticed the JSON provided has a specific issue source: Some Int and Double type properties has different type depending if they are null or with value.
+The provided JSON data has a specific issue where some Int and Double fields may either hold valid numeric values or be represented as an empty string ("") when no value is provided.
+For example:

-Ex. `PlanetaryMassJpt` has `0.076` for `Gliese 3293 b`, but `""` for `Kepler-1037 b`.
+- `PlanetaryMassJpt` has the value `0.076` for `Gliese 3293 b`.
+- However, for `Kepler-1037 b`, the same field is represented as an empty string `("")`.

+#### Serialization Issue
-This circunsancy can create a serialization issue.
-This is cause when I create the DTO conforming the Decodable protocol, I have to setup the expected value type.
-And for Int and Double types, there is not direct conversion from empty string `""` into `0`, `0.0` or `nil`.
+This inconsistency can lead to serialization issues because the Decodable protocol in Swift requires a clear type definition for each property.
+There is no direct conversion from an empty string ("") to valid Int, Double, or nil values.

-To solve this casuistic, I have implemented the decodable constructor, and manually set up the conversions.

-I have extended the [`KeyedDecodingContainer`](Sources/Domain/Models/Exoplanet.swift) struct, that is the responsable to hanlde the type decoding from decodable protocol, and the henadling functions will be cleaner stored in it's better responsability scope.
-I have created 2 functions to handle the string null casuistic for know Int and Double fields.

-First, I try to decode from String type.
-In case this is `true`, I will return `nil`.
-In case it is not possible to decode from String, means its the expected value, `Int` or `Double` depending the case.
-Then I can decode this and return it.
-Thankfuly using the optionals for those values, I can easily handle this casuistic with standarize `null` values.
+#### Solution: Custom Decoding
+To handle this, I implemented a custom decoding logic by extending the [`KeyedDecodingContainer`](Sources/Domain/Models/Exoplanet.swift) struct.
+This approach ensures the decoding logic is centralized and maintains clean code organization.

+#### Implementation Details
+**1. Custom Decodable Constructor:**
+    - The constructor attempts to decode the field as a String first.
+	- If the value is an empty string (""), it returns nil.
+	- If decoding as a String fails, it proceeds to decode the expected type (Int or Double).

+**2. Optional Handling for Standardized nil Values:**
+    - By using optional types (Int? or Double?), the implementation handles the absence of values gracefully, ensuring consistency in the decoded data.

 ```swift
 extension KeyedDecodingContainer {